Presidential Office Building, Taipei

-The Presidential Office Building is the work place of the president of the Republic of China on Taiwan.
+The Presidential Office Building is the official workplace of the president of the Republic of China on Taiwan.
 The building, located in the Zhongzheng District in the national capital — Taipei, was designed by architect Uheiji Nagano during the period of Japanese rule of Taiwan (1895–1945).
 The structure originally housed the Office of the Governor-General of Taiwan.
 The right wing of the building was damaged in Allied bombing during World War II, which was restored after the war by Chen Yi, the governor-general of Taiwan Province.
 It became the Presidential Office in 1950 after the government of the Republic of China lost control of mainland China and relocated the nation's capital to Taipei at the end of the Chinese Civil War.
 At present, this Baroque-style building is a symbol of the central government and a famous historical landmark in downtown Taipei.

 History

 At the time Japanese rule of Taiwan and the Pescadores began in 1895, the governor-general of Taiwan set up temporary headquarters at the former Qing dynasty secretariat.
 The new rulers began making long-term plans for development of the island.
 The plans soon included building a new headquarters for the governor-general.
 A two-stage architectural design contest was held in 1906 and 1910.